Simulating Diffusion Bridges with Score Matching: Diffusion bridges

-Although this clearly relates learning the time-reversal of \eqref{eqn:SDE} with approximation of the score $s(t,x_t)$, its form is not amenable to optimization.
+Although Proposition \ref{prop:backward_KL} clearly relates the approximation of the time-reversal of \eqref{eqn:SDE} to the approximation of the score $s(t,x_t)$, its form is not amenable to optimization.
 The following result gives an alternative and practical expression by adapting the idea of denoising score matching \citep{vincent2011connection} to our setting.

-\begin{proposition} For any partition $(t_m)_{m=0}^M$ of the interval $[0,T]$, we have $\textsc{kl}(\mathbb{P}^{x_0}|\mathbb{Q}_{\phi}^{x_0}) = L(\phi) + C$ if $e(\phi)<\infty$, where $C$ is a constant independent of $\phi\in\Phi$, the loss function is defined as
+\begin{proposition} For any partition $(t_m)_{m=0}^M$ of the interval $[0,T]$, we have $\textsc{kl}(\mathbb{P}^{x_0}|\mathbb{Q}_{\phi}^{x_0}) \leq L(\phi) + C$ if $e(\phi)<\infty$, where $C$ is a constant independent of $\phi\in\Phi$, the loss function is defined as

 and $g(s,x_s,t,x_t)=\nabla\log p(t,x_t\mid s,x_s)$ for $0\leq s<t\leq T$ and $x_s,x_t\in\mathbb{R}^d$. \end{proposition}

 Therefore minimizing the Kullback--Leibler divergence $\textsc{kl}(\mathbb{P}^{x_0}|\mathbb{Q}_{\phi}^{x_0})$ is equivalent to minimizing the loss function $L(\phi)$.
 This allows us to circumvent the intractable score $s(t,x_t)$ by working with $g(t_{m-1},x_{t_{m-1}},t,x_t)$, the score of the transition density $p(t,x_t\mid t_{m-1},x_{t_{m-1}})$.
 Although the latter is also intractable, approximations can be made when the sub-interval $[t_{m-1},t_m]$ is sufficiently small.
 For example, under the Euler--Maruyama scheme \citep[p.
 340]{kloeden1992} with stepsize $\delta t=T/M$,